 Non-Costa Ricans must take a day tour of Costa Rica or book a stay at the nearby Rincón de la Vieja volcano area hotel to enjoy Catarata Rio Fortuna.
 The falls may be viewed from viewing platforms with footpaths for closer viewing.
 A steep road provides access to the base of this waterfall.

 See Related: Best Travel Strollers

 15. Irazu Volcano National Park

 Location: Cartago Province, Costa Rica

-Costa Rica has two seasons; the rainy season from May to December which provides water for orchids and cocoa plants found in this Costa Rican national park.
+Costa Rica has two seasons; the rainy season is from May to December, which provides water for orchids and cocoa plants found in this Costa Rican national park.

 16. Parque Nacional Volcán Arenal